Speakers & Workshops

 Stalking Prevention, Awareness, and Resource Center (SPARC)

-Many offenders engage in stalking behaviors to perpetuate the cycle of abuse and control after a relationship has ended, and supervised visitation centers can become the frontline of the offender's criminal behavior.
-It is imperative that supervised visitation centers and staff be equipped to recognize and respond to stalking behaviors to promote safety and security for participants.
+Many offenders engage in stalking behaviors to perpetuate the cycle of abuse and control after a relationship has ended, and supervised visitation centers can become the front line of the offender's criminal behavior.
+It is imperative that supervised visitation centers and their staff are equipped to recognize and respond to stalking behaviors in order to promote safety and security for all participants.

-This session will provide practical tools for identifying stalking behaviors within a supervised visitation center and give guidance on how centers can structure their services to promote safety for victims of stalking.
+This session will provide practical tools for identifying stalking behaviors within a supervised visitation center and offer guidance on how centers can structure their services to enhance safety for victims of stalking.

-The session will also discuss how technology plays an integral and unique role in facilitating this dangerous form of victimization and provide useful tips for promoting digital safety for staff and visitation center partners.
+The session will also examine how technology plays an integral and unique role in facilitating this dangerous form of victimization and provide useful strategies for promoting digital safety among staff and visitation center partners.

 Emily McKee